captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 you just go on down to the basement
 ---
-'til they pass.
+’til they pass.
 ---
-It's fine.
+It’s fine.
 ---
 ## ROBYN:
 There are a lot of tornados